← Digital SCIF

 82 tests validate correctness under normal, adversarial, and failure conditions:

-- E2E (1): Full lifecycle: mnemonic → vault → sign → verify → attest → tamper → recover
+- E2E (1): Full lifecycle: key generation → vault → sign → verify → attest → tamper → recover

 - Security Gate (10): All-down, evil twin, device not attested, no VPN, CCRA staleness